 The Small Group Program is a collection of First-Generation College Students serving as Peer Mentors focused on supporting first-year and transfer students acquire the knowledge and skills needed to thrive in a university environment.
 Students from all grades are welcomed and encouraged to participate with the goal of cultivating a greater sense of community and belonging among new students at UD as they transition into college life.

 This semester we plan to offer a variety of group meetings: The Commuter Roundup, First-Gen Roundtables, An Alumni Connection, and Small Group Study Halls.
+Details on all these group meetings are available here.

 The purpose of these meetings will be to offer small group participants a chance to build genuine and trusting relationships with their peer mentors.
 Our mentors are not necessarily themselves the experts in many of these topics, but they are fully equipped to guide students to any campus resources they may need.